MarcosCosmos/portal/README.md

 ###Advanced Customisation
 The Import page also accepts JSON strings representing a configuration, in the same format as those supplied on the Share page.

+#Recent Change Log
+- Fixed the ch-loader
+- Implemented minimal view
+- Fixed minor CSS bugs

 #TODO
 - A more complete explanation of the configuration formats used/accepted by the app
-- Implement minimal view/use view modes instead of just going in and out of edit mode
 - Implement a GUI settings menu/popup
 - Introduce support for content other than Chatango rooms (e.g. Soundcloud, Twitch, general iframes)
-- Fix minor CSS bugs
 - Make it possible to temporarily bring individual content-boxes 'full-screen' (Tentative)
 - Expand the syntaxes available for input on the import page with something that might actually be viable to type from scratch.
 (Tentative)